cispa/login-security-landscape/PythonCrawler/README.md

-# PyCrawler
+# PythonCrawler

-PyCrawler is a Python-based extendible and modular crawling framework that uses the [Playwright](https://playwright.dev/) browser automation tool.
+PythonCrawler is a Python-based extendible and modular crawling framework that uses the [Playwright](https://playwright.dev/) browser automation tool.

 ## Requirements
 1. Docker
 2. A VNC viewer (e.g. RealVNC)

 ## Installation Instructions
-1. Run `python create_secrets.py` file and edit the default passwords in the `secrets` directory.
+1. Run `python3 create_secrets.py` file and edit the default passwords in the `secrets` directory.
 2. Build the container with `docker compose up -d --build`
 3. After the docker container launches, wait for it to complete the database and VNC setup
+4. Open a shell within the docker container, all following run commands assume they are run within that shell: `docker compose exec -u baf_user -it baf /bin/bash`
-4. Connect to the VNC container at localhost:55900 and to the database at localhost:55432
+5. Optional: Connect to the VNC container at `localhost:55900`
+6. Optional: Connect to the database at `localhost:55432`

 ## Demo Mode